MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 ### Step 2 - Installing Prism

 [Download Prism Launcher](https://prismlauncher.org/download).
 You will most likely want to download the `Installer (.exe)` version.
 Once it is finished downloading, it may give a warning screen saying "Windows protected your PC".
-Simply press the "More info" button, then "Run anyway"
+Simply press the "More info" button, then "Run anyway".

 Continue the installation process until you get to the "Java" screen.
 Here, you will decide which Java you want to set as the default for new instances.
 Click on the version that says "1.8" at the beginning of the version and has "Eclipse Foundation" in the path name.
 This is your Java 8 and it will be the default version of Java for every new instance you create on Prism.
 Of course, you can always change this later and can still manually specify a different version of Java whenever you want.